Two pairs and a free, quality eye exam for just $79.95

 You found your match—great!
 Now ask the optician to walk you through the pros and cons of different lens materials and coatings.

 Thin, high-index lenses, for example, are super light, great for people with stronger prescriptions, and score high marks for clarity and comfort.
 But they can be pricey and might not be necessary unless you’re going to wear the glasses every day.
 Polycarbonate lenses are almost unbreakable, but some people notice the focus isn’t as sharp as they’d like.
 An antireflective treatment can mean less squinting if you have frequent turns on carpool duty or work at a computer.

 There’s some give and take involved, says Klatt, but your optician can steer you toward what’s best for your lifestyle and visual needs.

 You’re done!
-All that’s left to do is pocket the receipt for your FSA records and enjoy ringing in 2019.
+All that’s left to do is pocket the receipt for your FSA records and enjoy ringing in the new year.